Communities Without Borders

 Chomba Kaluba is a native of Zambia and graduate of Bates College and SIT Graduate Institute.
 He brings to our team his passion and extensive experience working with underserved communities here in the USA and around the globe.
 His main focus is promoting sustainable community development and access to education, especially for women and youth.
 He is also a sought-after keynote speaker and facilitator on topics of Diversity and Inclusion, Youth Empowerment, and Community Building.

-Rebecca Kimball is Director of Patient Financial Navigation at Indiana University Health.
-She has been involved with CWB since middle school, when she began volunteering at fundraising events.
+Rebecca Kimball has been involved with CWB since middle school, when she began volunteering at fundraising events.
 She traveled to Zambia in 2008 and 2009, and led the trip to Zambia in 2016.
+She has spent the last 3 years living in Peru and Costa Rica, where she works in the educational travel industry.

 Theresa Lungu is a native of Luanshya, Zambia, in the Copper Belt.
 She is the founder of Books for Zambia, and the author of novels Twilight in the Morning and Torment of an Angel.
 Theresa is a graduate of Boston College and a recipient of the Dean’s Award for Creative Writing.
 She is currently an employee of Harvard University.